-Mangrove forests have major implications for global climate because they can store up to 10 times as much carbon as a similarly sized area of rainforest.
+Mangrove forests have major implications for global climate.
+On average, they can store even more carbon than a similarly sized area of rainforest.
 When those systems are degraded or destroyed for other uses, that carbon is slowly released back into the atmosphere.
 What was not fully understood — until this study — was the full carbon footprint of food production in mangrove areas; other studies did not include the full effects of deforestation into their analyses.

 “What we know about carbon footprints for many types of food products [grown in former mangrove areas] has not taken into account the losses of carbon that occur when you cut down the mangroves,” said Boone Kauffman, a scientist with Oregon State University and the study’s lead author.
 These new numbers, he said, “show the dramatic size of the carbon footprint coming of unsustainably farmed shrimp or beef cattle that comes from mangroves when we include the carbon losses from deforestation.”

 The researchers measured carbon stocks in 30 undisturbed mangrove forests and 21 adjacent shrimp ponds or cattle pastures in five tropical countries — enabling comparisons between the carbon in the soils of healthy mangrove forests and in cleared forest areas nearby.
 What the researchers found shocked them, Kauffman said.

 “We just had no idea that there would be such a dramatic loss of carbon when the mangrove ecosystems were deforested,” he said.
 “We had no idea that the greenhouse gas emissions from that land-cover change would be so high.”